wuxxin/welltrack/dev/workpad.md

 "from left to Right Titel"  "space expands and shrinks"  "from-right-to-left-overflow downwards submenus"

+i think this is possible with css, without using javascript, its left to right and right to left behavior.

 To make it clear what kind of behavior i seek, Below as text are a few examples with "^" as begin of line, and "$" as end of line and
 "s" as variable space, and "xxxx" as Titel, and "1","2","3","4","5" as submenu entries.